elinchenresearch/Autarchic-Container-Living-Epistemic-Architecture/00_System Index.md

-# Index — Context Lattice System
+# System Index — Context Lattice System

 This index provides a structured overview of the **Context Lattice System (CLS)** in book-style form.
 Each section can be expanded into standalone markdown files inside the repository.